-It is a serious condition and can last a lifetime.
-Having untreated type 2 diabetes means that high blood sugar levels can severely damage parts of the body, including the eyes, heart, and feet.
-These complications are called diabetes complications. type 2 diabetes is an impediment in the way the body regulates and uses sugar (glucose) as fuel.
+It is no secret that type 2 diabetes is a serious condition that can last a lifetime.
+Left untreated, high blood sugar levels can cause severe damage to the body, including the eyes, heart, and feet.
+These complications are known as diabetes complications.
+Type 2 diabetes is a chronic condition in which the body has difficulty regulating and using sugar (glucose) as fuel.

 This is often due to unhealthy diets that have caused our waistlines to expand.
 As a result, we are at risk of developing type 2 diabetes and other diseases.Diabetes is a serious condition and if left untreated, it can lead to dangerous complications such as nerve damage and kidney failure.
 The good news is that you can often avoid type 2 diabetes and its complications.
 Normally, when you eat, your pancreas releases insulin which moves sugar from food out of your blood and into your cells where it can be used as energy or stored.